Heart Yang Deficiency – Palpitations, Cold and Weak

 For women, having too many babies close together, or not recovering between them might amount to the same thing.
 Menorrhagia over many months can also exhaust, as already mentioned.

 Of course, if a women achieves orgasm so often and intensively that she completely exhausts herself, that might amount to overwork, see above.
 For men, their teens are regarded as being the time when such loss is potentially most damaging in the long-run for their Kidney Yin.
-In any case, men are advised not to indulge in ejaculatory sex when ill as it uses up too many of their body’s resources, needed to get them well.

 Well … Kidney Yin deficiency is not a killer!

 But it’s slow and insidious, and often leads to a range of symptoms that make you tense and anxious, can raise your blood pressure and stop you sleeping well, so lead on to chronic tiredness and lowered immunity.
+That means you start getting ill more often.

-Those in turn make it easier for you to get ill in other ways that may be more dangerous, even fatal.
+So it makes it easier for you to get ill in other ways that may be more dangerous, even fatal.

 Once it develops, it’s very hard to cure by yourself: only good treatment will help it, and the longer you leave it the slower the cure.